Caravan insurance

 Can I get insurance if I live in my caravan?

-If your caravan is your permanent home, you may be able to insure it – provided it’s kept at an appropriate location, such as a holiday park with a residential licence.
+If your caravan is your permanent home, you may be able to insure it.
+This is provided it’s kept at an appropriate location, such as a holiday park with a residential licence.

-You’ll need to state that you live in your caravan when you apply for insurance, as you may need a specialist type of insurance for static caravans or park homes.
+You’ll need to state that you live in your caravan when you apply for caravan insurance.
+This is because you may need a specialist type of insurance for static caravans or park homes.

 Will my family and friends be able to use the caravan?

-Yes, you can offer your friends and family the loan of your caravan and get insurance to cover this situation.
+Yes, you can offer your friends and family the loan of your caravan and get insurance to cover this.

-This may be included as standard with your policy, or you might need to pay extra to add it.
-You may see it referred to in your policy as ‘family and friends cover’.
+It may already be included as standard with your caravan insurance policy.
+Or you might need to pay extra to add it.
+This is often referred to as ‘family and friends cover’ on caravan insurance policies.

 Make sure you check the policy details to see what is and isn’t covered.